Macronutrient Calculator

 Disclaimer

 This calculator serves as an educational lifestyle tool designed to provide useful starting points for macronutrient planning.
 The results are evidence-based estimates that don't replace personalised medical or dietetic advice.
-If you have medical conditions, are pregnant, breastfeeding, or taking medications, consult with a healthcare professional before making significant dietary changes.
+If you have medical conditions, are pregnant, breastfeeding, or have kidney disease, consult with a healthcare professional before making significant dietary changes.

 Understanding macronutrients and their impact